• Skip to primary navigation

 Simple Checkerboard Pink Patchwork Quilt

 One of my goals right now is use my ridiculous stash to make more quilts to give away.
 This simple checkerboard pink and white patchwork quilt is a super easy-stashbuster.
+This is a great beginner-friendly quilt and also great for using 5" x 5" precuts (or Charm Packs.)
 It was also the perfect do-able project to get my creativity flowing again.

 Pink and White Patchwork Checkerboard baby quilt